* Rebound in global equities supports oil

 * Oil pares gains as dollar recovers from three-year low

-NEW YORK, Feb 16 (Reuters) - Oil prices rose slightly on Friday, touching eight-day highs before paring gains, as a rebound in the global equities market and a weak dollar supported crude's recovery from last week's slide.
+NEW YORK, Feb 16 (Reuters) - Oil prices edged higher on Friday as a rebound in the global equities market and a weak dollar supported crude's recovery from last week's slide.

-U.S. West Texas Intermediate crude rose 26 cents, or 0.43 percent, to $61.60 having touched $61.94, the highest price since last Thursday earlier in the session.
-WTI was set for a weekly gain of more than 4 percent after losing nearly 10 percent last week.
+U.S. West Texas Intermediate crude rose 29 cents to $61.65, having touched a one-week high of $61.89.
+WTI was set for a weekly gain of about 4 percent after losing nearly 10 percent last week.

-Also supporting oil prices was a statement from the United Arab Emirates energy minister late on Thursday saying oil producers led by Saudi Arabia and Russia aimed to draft an agreement on a long-term alliance by year-end.
+Also supporting oil prices was a statement from the United Arab Emirates energy minister late on Thursday saying oil producers led by Saudi Arabia and Russia aimed to draft an agreement on a long-term alliance by the end of the year.

-The Organization of the Petroleum Exporting Countries and some other producers including Russia have been restraining production by 1.8 million barrels per day (bpd).
+The Organization of the Petroleum Exporting Countries and some other producers including Russia have been restraining production by 1.8 million barrels per day (bpd) to prop up prices.
 The arrangement expires at the end of 2018.

 However, surging U.S. production is offsetting those efforts.
 U.S. crude output hit a record 10.27 million bpd last week, the Energy Information Administration said, making it a bigger producer than Saudi Arabia.